alexfernandez/alexfernandez.github.io/2025/on-art.md

 ### Politics

-The ancient term [rhetoric](https://en.wikipedia.org/wiki/Rhetoric) as the art of persuasion.
+The ancient term [rhetoric](https://en.wikipedia.org/wiki/Rhetoric) is described in the Wikipedia page as "the art of persuasion".
+It is really useful to explain things to others so that they see them as advantageous.
+The classic philosopher Socrates despised sophists since they learned to defend both sides of an argument.
+But contemplating different points of view can open your mind and widen your horizons.

 ### Magic